-I would like to share my view on the problem, and also what I think is a pragmatic solution to deal with this (difficult) Agile & Architecture combination.
+I would like to share my view on the problem, and also what I think is a pragmatic solution to deal with this difficult Agile and Architecture combination.

-You work “Agile” so you are probably used to Scrum / Kanban.
-One of the “hidden rules” of Agile is that you can’t work in anything that can’t be mapped directly to business value.
+If your team is Agile, you are probably used to Scrum or Kanban methodology.
+In these ways of working, one of the key rules is that you shouldn’t work on something if it can’t be mapped directly to business value.

 Does the Architecture or even a little bit of Software Refactoring has business value?
-This is the big question.
-The answer depends on how good you are selling a software change or new design.
-No matter how good you know this change is, you need to prove it: is it going to save time for future development, for example?
+That is an important question.
+The answer depends on how good you are selling a software change or a new design.
+No matter how important and beneficial this change is according to you, you need to prove it.
+For example, is it a change that is going to save time in future developments?

-If you pass the previous step and the Product Owner is convinced that this change or new design is for good then you will face the next challenge: can that task be completed within one Sprint?
+If you pass the previous test (selling the technical task) and the Product Owner is convinced that this Architectural Change is good, then you will face the next challenge: can that task be completed within one Sprint?
 Can you split it into small chunks?
-If someone is really Agile-picky then he/she may wonder if you are able to write what you want to do in the format “As a [user/whatever] I want to [description of the goal] so [benefits of the goal]”.
-Let’s assume you are not dealing with radicals and you can skip this last one 🙂
+If someone is really Agile-Purist then they may even ask you to write what you want to do in the format “As a [user/whatever] I want to [description of the goal] so [benefits of the goal]”.

-Agile methodology encourage architects to be part of the teams, so they should be working under the same “Agile rules”.
-But this fact itself is also causing problems, such as frustration in senior and creative people, and the fact that there is no technical ‘authority’ for solving conflicts.
-At this point I recommend you to read a post about someone who is really against Agile and Scrum: Why Agile and especially Scrum are terrible.
-Quoting Michael:
+The Scrum methodology encourages architects to be part of the teams, so they should be working under the same Scrum rules.
+But this fact itself also causes problems, such as frustration in senior and creative people, and the fact that there is no technical ‘authority’ that can solve conflicts.
+I found a post that summarizes in a very good way the reasoning behind some technical people being against Agile, quoting it:

 “[…] Like a failed communist state that equalizes by spreading poverty, Scrum in its purest form puts all of engineering at the same low level: not a clearly spelled-out one, but clearly below all the business people who are given full authority to decide what gets worked on. […]”

-Even though I don’t fully agree with Michael I think he has got a point.
-In some companies Agile is being used to fight fires, without thinking in mid/long-term.
-Senior people and architects have no special treatment: they are team members.
-Some other companies managed to palliate this problem by having a really good communication between more skilled guys and the Product Owner, or even having Architects at the same hierarchy level.
+Even though I don’t fully agree with the post, I think it highlights some common mistakes made with Agile methodologies.
+In some companies, Agile is being used to fight fires, without thinking of mid/long-term vision.
+Senior people and architects have no special treatment: they are just team members.
+Some other companies managed to palliate this problem by having really good communication between the most Senior Engineers and the Product Owner, or even having Architects (the role) at the same hierarchy level.

-The Product Owner may think that these guys are crazy: introducing Spring for such a small change!
-He knows that other team has some scripts in Python to send emails that you could integrate with your application, by running a command from your Java application (sounds clean…).
-Check the numbers for our example: estimation for using the scripts is a 5 (story points, bananas or whatever).
+The Product Owner may think that these devs are crazy: introducing Spring for such a small change!
+The PO knows that another team has some scripts in Python to send emails that they could integrate with the application, by running a command from your Java application (nasty, uh?).
+Check the numbers for this example: the estimation for the task using the scripts is a 5 (story points, bananas or whatever).
 Introducing Spring here would be a 13.
-These guys also say that maintenance of the scripts in future is going to be a nightmare compared to the good support from Spring.
+These devs also say that maintenance of the scripts in the future is going to be a nightmare compared to the good support from Spring.
 But, how are you estimating future maintenance issues in Agile?

-Eventually, since the PO doesn’t know from how many places the application will need to send an email in future or if that feature will evolve, Python scripts are integrated.
+Eventually, since the PO doesn’t know about the future plans to integrate more emails or if that specific functionality will evolve, Python scripts are integrated.

-If after one year that turned out to be a mistake and application is calling difficult-to-maintain scripts from everywhere: can it be changed?
-How much work is that?
+However, if after one year that decision turns out to be a mistake and the application is calling hard-to-maintain scripts from everywhere: could it be changed?
+How much work would that involve?
 Who is going to change it?
-When?
-And some big bosses may ask: who is the responsible for having chosen the simplest implementation, and why wasn’t changed before?
+And When?
+And some high-level project managers may ask: who is responsible for that bad decision, and why it hasn’t been changed before?

-The problem is that at the time of the decision maybe nobody knew how many email features would have the application.
-Agile it’s business oriented and also sometimes really short-term focused.
+The problem is that, at the time of the decision, nobody knew how many email features would have the application.
+Agile it’s business-oriented and, when done incorrectly, it’s also short-term focused.

-This could be a summary of the problems I’ve seen:
+This could be a good summary of the problems I’ve seen so far:

 - Agile has no room for Architecture, especially if there is no Project's vision (team of firefighters).